Marcelo Bielsa on the big problem at heart of Premier League's Brazil row

 The result was an inevitable league versus confederation battle, the victims of which were players like Raphinha whose Seleção dream remains unfulfilled and on hold.

-The uncertainty, Bielsa said, had no impact on Leeds’ preparations for Liverpool, another dog in the fight, but until such a time as the Premier League, its clubs, Brazil and FIFA can hammer out an agreement for the international breaks to come, the uncertainty and the fight will go on.
+The uncertainty, Bielsa said, had no impact on Leeds’ preparations for Liverpool, another dog in the fight, but while Brazil's football authorities appeared to back down last night, this fight may well go on into the next international windows.

 Government quarantine exemptions for players returning from red list countries could be one road to redemption but as Bielsa pointed out, there remains one glaring issue that only football itself can fix – the number of games being played in order to generate money.